-The assessment committee will also strongly consider the value with money that your project offers for the investment of Commonwealth of Australia funds in their decision making.
-In expressing the value for money you should consider:
+The assessment committee will also strongly consider the value with money that your project offers for the investment of Commonwealth of Australia funds.
+In expressing the value for money, you should consider:

-- inclusion of other sources of income and an indication of whether each source of income is confirmed, conditional or pending approval - appropriate, reasonable and realistic travel costings - alternative options for face-to-face conferences, forums, roundtables and meetings where appropriate.
+- inclusion of other sources of funding or income (cash / in-kind) and whether each source of income or funding is confirmed, conditional or pending approval - appropriate, reasonable and realistic travel costings as per the ATO Tax Determination - in-kind contributions from the applicant organisation for face-to-face conferences, forums, roundtables and meetings.